dgonzalb/BambooPaymentDoc/content/es/docs/Purchase-workflow/Purchases/Purchase-Preview.md

 * Taxes
 * etc.

-For example, in Argentina there are different taxes that affect the final amount and, as a consequence, the merchant cannot show the real amount that will be charged until the purchase is completed.
+Por ejemplo, in Argentina there are different taxes that affect the final amount and, as a consequence, the merchant cannot show the real amount that will be charged until the purchase is completed.

 As a solution, we created a tool that allows the merchant to preview the amount that the customer will be charged so that they can inform it prior to executing the purchase.